This is the multi-page printable view of this section. Click here to print.

 In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of Pod conditions.
 You can also inject custom readiness information into the condition data for a Pod, if that is useful to your application.

-Pods do not, by themselves, self-heal.
-If a Pod is scheduled to a node that then fails, the Pod is deleted; likewise, a Pod won't survive an eviction due to a lack of resources or Node maintenance.
-Kubernetes uses a higher-level abstraction, called a controller, that handles the work of managing the relatively disposable Pod instances.
+If a Pod is scheduled to a node and that node then fails, the Pod is treated as unhealthy and Kubernetes eventually deletes the Pod.
+A Pod won't survive an eviction due to a lack of resources or Node maintenance.

 When something is said to have the same lifetime as a Pod, such as a volume, that means that the thing exists as long as that specific Pod (with that exact UID) exists.
 If that Pod is deleted for any reason, and even if an identical replacement is created, the related thing (a volume, in this example) is also destroyed and created anew.